dereneaton/ipyrad/docs/full_tutorial_CLI.rst

 Input data format
 ~~~~~~~~~~~~~~~~~
-Before we get started let's take a look at what the raw data look like.
+Before we get started let's take a look at what the raw data looks like.

 Your input data will be in fastQ format, usually ending in ``.fq``, ``.fastq``,
 ``.fq.gz``, or ``.fastq.gz``.
 Your data could be split among multiple files, or all